Sheila, Retired Laura Doyle Certified Relationship Coach

 He quips that I’m acting like a sixteen-year-old girl.

 How do I feel?
 Oh no!
 Do I look silly?
 Swat with a flourish of the hand.

 Immediately, I realize I’m being the real me!
 I feel sixteen again.

 I’m not pretending to act the way I think a fifty-something-year-old woman should be acting!
-I am my Goddess of Fun and Light.
+I am my Girl of Fun and Light.
 And he’s dancing too!

 So what started out as a potential disaster, my husband forgetting our anniversary, ends up with him being my hero on our special day.

-My plan for 2017 is to bathe in the joy of knowing that by transforming myself with the Six Intimacy Skills™, I get to swat away the NET and to feel more relaxed, dignified and taken care of.
+My plan for next year is to bathe in the joy of knowing that by transforming myself with the Six Intimacy Skills™, I get to swat away the NET and feel more relaxed, dignified and taken care of.

 We all deserve to feel cherished and adored!